 • What luxury amenities are essential to your happiness?
 Do you need flushing toilets?
 Is WiFi a must?
 Are you willing to sleep on a cot, or do you want mattresses?
 Are you comfortable in a luxury tent, or do you need a lodge?
 Do you need daily laundry services?

 • What features does your safari vehicle offer?
-Beyond the camp, you’ll be spending most of your time inside your game drive vehicle.
+Beyond the camp, you will spend most of your time inside your game drive vehicle.
 How nice are their vehicles?
 Are they new?
 Do they have charging options, refrigeration, windows, open-air, etc.?

 • How good are the staff?
-Unlike a big chain hotel, the staff on an African safari play a huge role in your experience.
+Unlike a big chain hotel, the staff on an African safari will greatly impact your experience.
 You’ll interact with the staff regularly, especially the guide and camp manager, so you want to choose a safari camp where the staff receive good reviews and are focused on customer service.

 • How important is the food?
 Not all African safari operators have a permanent chef on staff to create inspired meals that you’ll love.

 • Do you want to change operators between locations or stick with the same operator, guide, staff, the entire time?
-A mobile lodge, like Brave Africa, offers a consistent experience for guests even while changing safari locations.
+A mobile lodge like Brave Africa Safaris, offers a consistent experience for guests even while changing safari locations.
 A traditional lodge requires you to pay for transportation—usually via plane—to get to each new destination.

 • Is caring for the environment important to you?
-There are many environmentally-friendly operators who use solar power, reduce their plastic use, and give back to conservation efforts.
+There are many environmentally friendly operators who use solar power, reduce their plastic use, and give back to conservation efforts.

 • What is their game drive experience like?
-We’ll discuss this more in a little bit, just remember the entire point of an African safari is to see the animals and get out on game drives.
+We’ll discuss this more below, just remember the entire point of an African safari is to see the animals and get out on game drives.
 Don’t focus so much on the luxury of your tent that you neglect the most important element: their focus on wildlife viewing.

-Ask About the Quality of Your Guides: It Is Essential
+3. Ask About the Quality of Your Guides: It Is Essential

 Tabona Wina in an Open Field on Safari